-The building of the clock tower began in 1843 with the laying of the foundation stone and it took 13 years to complete.
 It is 316 feet high with masonry to the height of the belfry topped with an iron framework.
-The tower leans slightly to the north west by 8.6 inches (220mm).
+The tower leans slightly to the north-west by 8.6 inches (220mm).

 Augustus Pugin undertook the detailed design of the clock face and the decoration of the dials.
 He also persuaded Charles Barry, the principal architect, that 30 feet in diameter would be too large for the clock to work at all and it was scaled down to 23 feet (7 metres).